shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 ### Radical Theology
 - Cobb, John B., and David Ray Griffin. *Process Theology: An Introductory Exposition.* Westminster Press, 1976.
 ### Contextual, Liberation & Postcolonial Theology
+- Bauman, Chad M., and Richard Fox Young Constructing Indian Christianities: Culture, Conversion and Caste.
+New Delhi: Routledge, 2014.
+- Daughrity, Dyron B., Athyal, Jesudas M. Understanding World Christianity: India.
+Minneapolis: Fortress Press, 2016.
+- Frykenberg, Robert Eric.
+Christians and Missionaries in India: Cross-Cultural Communication Since 1500 With Special Reference to Caste, Conversion and Colonialism.
+Grand Rapids: William B. Eerdmans Publishing Company, 2003.
+- Gladstone, J.W.
+Protestant Christianity and Peoples Movements in Kerala 1850-1936.
+Trivandrum: Seminary Publications, 1984.
+- Mathew, C.P. and M.M.
+Thomas.
+The Indian Churches of St. Thomas 2nd Edition.
+Delhi: DJVP/ISPCK, 2006.
+- Moffett, Samuel Hugh.
+A history of Christianity in Asia, Vol I, Beginnings to 1500.
+Bangalore: Theological Publication in India, 2006.
+- Mundadan, A. Mathias.
+History of Christianity in India Vol.1 From the Beginning Up to the Middle of the Sixteenth Century (Up to 1542).
+Bangalore: Theological Publication of India, 1989.
+- Philip, E. M. The Indian Church of St. Thomas 3rd Edition.
+Puthencruz, Kerala: Mor Adai Study Centre, 2014.
+- Samuel, John., J.B Santiago, and P Thiagarajan Early Christianity in India: With Parallel Development in Other Parts of Asia, edited by John Samuel, J.B Santiago, and P Thiagarajan, 172-81.
+Chennai, India: Institute of Asian Studies, 2007.
+- Webster, C.B.
+John.
+Historiography of Christianity in India.
+New Delhi: Oxford University Press, 2012.
+- Green, Beatrice, and Keiti Ann Kanongata'a, eds. _Weaving Theology in Oceania: Culture, Context and Practice_.
+Cambridge Scholars Publishing, 2020.
+- Havea, Jione, ed. _Theological and Hermeneutical Explorations from Australia: Horizons of Contextuality_.
+Lanham: Lexington Books/Fortress Academic, 2020.
+- Havea, Jione, ed. _Theologies from the Pacific_ Cham, Switzerland: Palgrave Macmillian, 2021.
+- Havea, Jione, Emily Colgan, and Nāsili Vaka'uta, eds. _Theology as Threshold: Invitations from Aotearoa New Zealand_.
+Lanham: Lexington Books/Fortress Academic, 2022.
+- Kolia, Brian Fiu, and Michael Mawson, eds. _Unsettling Theologies: Memory, Identity, and Place_.
+Palgrave Macmillan, 2024.
+- Vaai, Upolu Lumā, and Mark A. Lamport. _Restoring Identities: The Contextualizing Story of Christianity in Oceania_.
+Eugene, OR: Wipf and Stock Publishers, 2023.
+- A, Alangaram.
+Christ of the Asian Peoples: Towards an Asian Contextual Christology Based on the Documents of Federation of Asian Bishop's Conferences.
+Bangalore, Indian: Asian Trading Corp., 2001
+- Kim, Dong-Kun.
+The Future of Christology: Jesus Christ for a Global Age.
+Lanham, Maryland: Fortress Academic, 2019.
+- Kim, Yung Suk., & Jin-Ho Kim.
+Reading Minjung Theology in the Twenty-First Century: Selected Writings by Ahn Byung-Mu and Modern Critical Responses.
+Eugene, OR: Pickwick Publications, 2013.
+- V. Devasahayam, Frontiers of Dalit Theology.
+ISPCK/Gurukul, 1997.
+- Samartha, S.J.
+One Christ- Many Religions: Toward a Revised Christology.
+Maryknoll, NY: Orbis Books, 1991.
+- Sugirtharajah, R.S., & Cecil Hargreaves.
+Reading Indian Christian Theology, London: SPCK, 1993.
 - Bevans, Stephen B. *Models of Contextual Theology.* Rev. and Expanded ed, Orbis Books, 2002.
 - Bevans, Stephen B., and Katalina Tahaafe-Williams, editors. *Contextual Theology for the Twenty-First Century.* Pickwick Publications, 2011.
 - Brazal, Agnes M. *A Theology of Southeast Asia: Liberation-Postcolonial Ethics in the Phillippines.* Orbis Books, 2019.